ronashco/android-card-factory-challenge/README.md

 You should initialize cards list from this URL: [http://static.pushe.co/challenge/json](http://static.pushe.co/challenge/json)

+## Expectations

+We want a clean, readable and maintainable code with meaningful comments and java docs.

 ## Estimation

 After reading and understanding the challenge and all of expectations, estimate the challenge development cost, send us your time cost estimation and your reasoning on how you've estimated this. **Do not start development before getting a confirmation from us**.

+## Tests

+- Write unit tests for your code with the testing framework of your choice
+- Write instrument tests for your app

 ## Task